 RMS: Ally or Enemy of the Revenue Manager?

-In the dynamic and competitive world of the hotel industry, revenue optimization is an increasingly common practice, especially among mid-sized chains and independent hotels.
+In the dynamic and competitive world of the hotel sector, optimizing revenue is an increasingly common practice, especially among medium-sized chains and independent hotels.

-The adoption of Systems of Revenue Management (RMS) has become a trend that divides opinions: some see the technology as a potential threat that could replace revenue managers, while others see it as an indispensable ally.
+The adoption of Revenue Management Systems (RMS) has become a trend that divides opinions: some see technology as a potential threat that could replace revenue managers, while others consider it an indispensable ally.

 In this blog post, we will explore this debate, based on the experience and vision of Irene Guinarte, CEO of Wavyssa, an expert in the field.